tee-lab/cohesion-in-collective-motion/README.md

 ## Minimal model

 To simulate the minimal described in Appendix B use the codes in folder `toy_model_syn`.
-Use Matlab code `/figures/long_sim_data_at.m` to generate positions, velocities and networks to analyse group cohesion in minimal model.
+Use Matlab code `/toy_model_syn/long_sim_data_at.m` to generate positions, velocities and networks to analyse group cohesion in minimal model with pairwise interaction.
 Positions, velocities of agents are stored in the `.mat` file named `n_pw.mat`.

 Similar to above sections, variables are commented within the code, and it is advised to run for at least T = 3500 and the number of realisations (no_it) = 15 to reproduce the results.

 Use data in `n_pw.mat` to calculate the cohesion parameter, average number of clusters and group polarisation for minimal model with pairwise interaction.
-To get these measures run the Matlab code `/figures/clus_ana_at.m`.
+To get these measures run the Matlab code `/toy_model_syn/clus_ana_at.m`.
 This file stores all the required data in the `cluster_ana_pw.mat` file.

 ### Simulation video